 What is cash value life insurance?

-With cash value life insurance, a portion of every premium payment goes toward a savings feature that collects interest over time.
+Cash value life insurance refers to permanent life insurance policies that include a savings feature.
+A portion of every premium payment goes into an account that collects interest over time.
 As your policy's accumulated cash value grows, you can use it to make premium payments, borrow money, or even withdraw cash.

 Explore Progressive's editorial standards for Answers articles to find out why you can trust the insurance information you find here.